golioth/developer-training/website/docs/golioth-exploration/01-golioth-intro/03-hardware-setup.md

 ---
 id: connect-nRF7002-to-golioth
 description: |
-   Use a precompiled application to connect an nRF7002-DK to Golioth
+   Use a precompiled application to connect an nRF7002 DK to Golioth
 ---

 import InstallNrfConnect from './\_partials/install_nrf_connect.md'